AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 Sweet, fruity, herbaceous.

-German Chamomile Oil Uses
+German Chamomile Oil Actions and Uses

 Abscesses, allergies, arthritis, boils, colic, cuts, cystitis, dermatitis, dysmenorrhea, earache, flatulence, hair, headache, inflamed skin, insect bites, insomnia, nausea, neuralgia, PMS, rheumatism, sores, sprains, strains, stress, wounds.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 56-67.]